tarantino19/BEFS22/README.md

 to make sure input doesn't accept certain values (e.g. specific number of numbers in the phonenumber section, not accepting strings)

 Deployment was done via FLY.io.

+Note: CSS currently in the works so style is very minimal at the moment.